Klt varieties with trivial canonical class -- Holonomy, differential forms, and fundamental groups: Proof of Theorem (``Bochner principle for bundles'')

 \begin{notation}[Hermitian metrics and curvature on $T\wtilde{X}$] We endow $T\wtilde{X}$ with the Kähler form $ω_{t,ε}$, so $T{\wtilde{X}}$ and more generally $\wtilde{E}$ can be equipped with the structure of a holomorphic Hermitian vector bundles.
 We denote by $\wtilde{h}_{t,ε}$ the Hermitian metric on $\wtilde{E}$ induced by $ω_{t,ε}$ and write $Θ_{\wtilde{h}_{t,ε}}(\wtilde{E}) ∈ \cA^{1,1} \bigl( \wtilde{X},\, \End(\wtilde{E}) \bigr)$ for its Chern curvature.
 The form $iΘ_{\wtilde{h}_{t,ε}}(\wtilde{E})$ is a real $(1,1)$-form with values in the Hermitian endomorphisms of $(E,\wtilde{h}_{t,ε})$. \end{notation}

 In the course of the proof we will need the following result, which is proved in \cite[Lem.~3.7]{Guenancia}.
-In our context, there is a much simpler proof though\Publication{, which is given in the preprint version of this paper}.
+In our context, there is a much simpler proof though, which we give below for the convenience of the reader.

 \begin{claim} For every fixed $t>0$, and every index $i$ we have